-Warm cinnamon-spiced gluten-free apple crisp with an easy almond oat topping that tastes like cookie crumbs.
-Serve this classic fall dessert warm with a scoop of vanilla ice cream.
+Warm cinnamon-spiced gluten-free apple crisp with an easy oat flour topping that tastes like cookie crumbs.
+Very easy to make, a great beginner gluten-free baking recipe!

 It's rather bizarre to observe the shifting of seasons without trips to the grocery store marking the entrance of fall produce.
 (Hi, we're still over here in the Bay Area only ordering grocery delivery and, thanks to wildfire smoke, hardly ever leaving our house at all).